Kiwano Horned Melons

 What is the Texture of Kiwano?

 The flesh is really a very loose kind of slimy liquid, and the seeds are like extra hard cucumber seeds.
 The seeds are difficult to chew, so they are simply swallowed with the fruit.
 Alternately you can suck off the jelly and spit out the seeds.
-The texture of kiwanos texture is somewhat similar to passion fruit, with the combination of very soft insides and seeds.
+The texture of kiwanos is somewhat similar to passion fruit, with the combination of very soft insides and crunchy seeds.

 What Do Kiwanos Taste Like?